-As of June 28, all of NYC’s public outdoor pools are once again open to the public for the summer season.
-48 pools (as some are closed for construction) across the city are open to swimmers starting at 11 a.m.
-They’ll be open daily until 7 p.m. through Sunday, September 11.
+As of June 29, all of NYC’s public outdoor pools will open to the public for the summer season.
+50+ pools (as some are closed for construction) across the city will be open to swimmers starting at 11 a.m.
+They’ll be open daily until 7 p.m. through Sunday, September 10.
 The pools will however close briefly each day from 3 – 4 p.m. for cleaning.

-Find the full list of NYC pools in each borough here, including nine in The Bronx, thirteen in Brooklyn, thirteen in Manhattan, six in Queens and seven in Staten Island.
+Find the full list of NYC pools in each borough here, including nine in The Bronx, fourteen in Brooklyn, sixteen in Manhattan, seven in Queens and seven in Staten Island.

 Some of our favorites include the Floating Pool Lady in The Bronx, Astoria Park Pool in Queens, and McCarren Park Pool in Brooklyn.

 Some rules you should know about before taking a dip?